Programme and General Information

 - Workshop fees have to be paid in advance and registration is final only after reception of your payment.

 - Decently priced accommodation is difficult to find at the very last minute.

 Although many participants are (PhD) students or researchers, there are no formal requirements, anyone can attend.
 Of course motivation to learn more about social science methods is essential.

 The language in all workshops and lectures will be English, therefore active and passive command of English is expected.

 The Summer School is funded through participant’s fees:

-There are two kinds of fees*:
+There are different kinds of fees*: